berrak/virtualbox/README.md

     $ VBoxManage modifyvm mojo --natpf1 "guestssh,tcp,127.0.0.1,2201,,22"

-There is not requirement to specify the guest ip, but we need to use a port greater than 1024 on the host.
+There is no requirement to specify the guest ip, but we need to use a port greater than 1024 on the host.
 Since we have many VM's, assign *mojo* an unique port number.
-This can also be done with Oracles GUI (Settings-> Network->Advanced->Port Forwarding).
+This can also be done with Oracles' GUI (Settings-> Network->Advanced->Port Forwarding).

-Now start the VM *mojo* and connect with:
+Now start VM *mojo* and connect with:

     $ ssh -p 2201 <user>@127.0.0.1